GulayBilen/GulayBilen/README.md

 - **Intentionality** — every detail carries weight, purpose, and cultural nuance.
 - **Continuity** — ideas that extend beyond the frame, creating experiences that breathe and evolve.

+- ## 🌿 Ellipsis as Creative Signature

+The ellipsis is my pause — a quiet breath in the narrative — a moment where the idea widens instead of ending.
+It reflects how I think, how I design, and how I move through creative work: with intention, spaciousness, and conceptual clarity.

+I use ellipses when a thought is deliberately left open…
+not unfinished, but expanding — inviting the reader to step into the continuation.

+### How the Ellipsis Functions in My Practice

+- **Pacing** — a controlled rhythm that guides attention and emotion.
+- **Restraint** — choosing what to say, and what to leave unsaid.
+- **Continuity** — ideas that extend beyond the frame, creating experiences that breathe.

+The ellipsis is not decoration.
+It is a design choice — a narrative device — a signature of how I shape meaning.

 ---
 ## Portfolio Introduction